-The form submission data for each form must be exported individually.
-To export a form's data, navigate to Contacts Forms click on the gear to the right of a form Export
+- The form submission data for each form must be exported individually.
+To export a form's data, navigate to Contacts Forms, then click on the gear to the right of a form to export.

 HubSpot prides itself on helping businesses to develop a fully functioning inbound sales, marketing, and services operation.
 It creates a directly accountable flywheel that tracks where a lead has come from, who has contacted that lead and what else needs to be done to help the system run smoothly.